murdadrum/Chiron/README.md

 ---

-*Authored by Antigravity & Murdadrum.*
+*Authored by Antigravity & murdadrum.*